seatable/seatable-app-template/README.md

 # SeaTable Plugin Development

-The SeaTable plugin allows you to provide additional functionality to a table according to your needs.
-The SeaTable plugin is written in JavaScript language.
+The SeaTable app allows you to provide additional functionality to a table according to your needs.
+The SeaTable app is written in JavaScript language.
 After compiling and packaging, it can be installed into a table.

-This repository provides templates and packaging scripts for plugins.
+This repository provides templates and packaging scripts for apps.

 ## Plugin Development Library